ghorbanzade/watchdog/docs/Design.md

 But this asynchronous process may lead to unintended side effects specially when using named pipes.
 If the daemon responds to multiple requests in succession, the client may read and discard the succeeding messages.
-As explained in the next section, given more time, we will likely reverse this decision.
+As explained in the "Limitations" section, given more time, we will likely reverse this decision.

 Currently, "Request Messages" are serialized into string using a very simple logic that separates the "message type" from its potentially empty "content"